braze-inc/braze-docs/_docs/_api/api_key.md

 # API Key Overview

->  This reference article covers two of the three main types of keys you will see at Braze, the REST API Key or App Group Key, referred to as the `api_key`, and the App Identifier Key, known as the `app_id`, as well as what these keys are are, how they are used at Braze, their permissions and how to keep them secure.
+>  This reference article covers two of the three main types of keys you will see at Braze, the REST API Key or App Group API Key, referred to as the `api_key`, and the App Identifier Key, known as the `app_id`, as well as what these keys are, how they are used at Braze, their permissions and how to keep them secure.

 In addition to these keys, there also exists a third type of key called Identifier Keys that can be used to reference specific things like templates, canvases, campaigns, content cards, and segments from the API.
 Information on those API Identifier types/keys can be found [here][2].

 ## What is a REST API Key/App Group API Key?

 A REST Application Programming Interface key (REST API key) is a unique code that is passed into an API to authenticate the API call and identify the calling application or user.
 API access is done using HTTPS web requests to your company's REST API endpoint.
-We use API keys at Braze in tandem with our SDK to track, access, send, export and analyze data to help make sure everything is running smoothly on both your and our end.
+We use REST API keys at Braze in tandem with our App Identifier keys to track, access, send, export and analyze data to help make sure everything is running smoothly on both your and our end.

 App Groups and API Keys go hand in hand at Braze.
 App Groups are designed to house versions of the same application across multiple platforms.
 Many clients also use app groups to contain free and premium versions of their applications on the same platform.
-As you may notice, these app groups are also making use of the REST API and have their own REST API key.
+As you may notice, these app groups are also making use of the REST API and have their own REST API keys.
 These keys can be individually scoped to include access to specific endpoints on the API.
 Each call to the API must include a key with access to the endpoint hit.

-We refer to both the REST API Key and App Group Key as the `api_key`.
-The `api_key` included in each request and acts as an authentication key that allows your server code to utilize our REST APIs.
+We refer to both the REST API Key and App Group API Key as the `api_key`.
+The `api_key` is included in each request and acts as an authentication key that allows you to utilize our REST APIs.
 These REST APIs are used to track users, send messages, export user data, and more.
 When you create a new REST API Key, you will need to give it access to specific endpoints.
 By assigning specific permissions to an API Key, you can limit exactly which calls an API Key can authenticate.

 ### Where can I find it?

 Your API keys can always be found in the Braze Dashboard in the "Developer Console" under "App Settings".
 At the top of this new page, you will find the "REST API Keys" section.
-Here we list all of your available REST API/App Group Keys as well as give you options to create new API keys.
+Here we list all of your available REST API/App Group API Keys as well as give you options to create new API keys.

 ### API Key Permissions